tagore15/SDCND_P5_VEHICLE_DETECTION/writeup.md

 Training classifer code can be found at `TRAINING CLASSIFIER` section of `sol.ipynb`.
 For classification, I used SVM (Support Vector Machine) classifier with default options.
 I used following features for classifier.

 1) Binned color

-Here we resize the image to (32, 32) and then use its flattened array
+Here I resize the image to (32, 32) and then use its flattened array

 2) Color Histogram

 Create a histogram of intensity in each channel with 32 bins and concatenate all these channels.

 3) HOG

-We create hog of each channel as discussed in hog section of this document.
+I create hog of each channel as discussed in hog section of this document.

-We standardize the data by using `StandardScaler` module of `sklearn.preprocessing` We randomly split training and testing data (20%) for cross-validation.
-After training SVM on train data, we check accuracy of more than 98% on testing data.
+I standardize the data by using `StandardScaler` module of `sklearn.preprocessing`.
+I randomly split training and testing data (20%) for cross-validation.
+After training SVM on train data, we find accuracy of more than 98% on testing data.

 ###Sliding Window Search

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I slide windows of size 64 * 64 across the image.
 In each portion of sliding window, I extract features and check for cars using trained model.
 I collect all car predicting boxes.
 I maintain an overlap of 50% between different windows which was able to give car detections with good runtime performance.
 To find cars with varying view sizes, I resize the image with different scales 1.5, 1.8 and 2.0 and then run slide windows.
-When I scaled my image with ratio below 1.0. it was taking high time and accuracy was not good with multiple false detections so I only scale greater than 1.0.
+When I scaled my image with ratio below 1, it was taking high time and accuracy was not good with multiple false detections so I only scale greater than 1.0.
 Implementation of sliding windows can be found at `find_cars` function of `sol.ipynb`.
 Below is sample image of boxes found through sliding windows.

 ![sliding windows][image3]

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 I create HOG of entire image once and just take its subsample on each sliding window to improve runtime performance.
 To overcome false detections, I limited search area of sliding windows in between road lanes as shown in below image.
 This also improved performance of my pipeline.

 ![sliding limit][image4]

 Also I create a heatmap as per count of boxes in each pixel and apply a threshold limit so that false detections are filtered out.
 Output of my pipeline for different test images is depicted below.

 ![pipeline][image51]
 ![pipeline][image52]
 ![pipeline][image53]